End Heartburn in 15 Days

 If you still feel hungry you can eat some toast or a sandwich made with wholegrain bread, like spelt wheat with some turkey sausage or tahini (sesame cream).

 Drink a cup of green tea with the juice from half a lemon and a little stevia to sweeten.

-Your first course should always be a green salad or a homemade gazpacho.
-The second course can be poultry, white fish, eggs, or vegetables.
-If you opt for dessert choose an apple or a pear.
+Firstly, you should always begin with a green salad or a homemade gazpacho.
+Then, the second course can be poultry, white fish, eggs, or vegetables.
+Finally, if you opt for dessert choose an apple or a pear.